 2. Analyze Your Utilization at a Granular Level

 Many companies are pushed into the more expensive, robust editions at the outset but are simply not using what they paid for.
-For example, we are seeing sales cloud customers with the unlimited edition that are only using about 50% of the included features.
-Underutilization is an issue in every Salesforce engagement and it comes in many different forms.
+For example, there are Sales Cloud customers with the Unlimited Edition that are only using about 50% of the included features.
+Underutilization is an issue in every Salesforce engagement, and it comes in many different forms.

 3. Develop Your Salesforce Roadmap